SilverDove/Parking_Simulator/README.md

 # Parking_Simulator
-Parking Simulator in C using the SDL librairy.

 ## Introduction
 This project is an Parking Simulator in C using the SDL librairy.
 It was developped in 2019 for a Linux environnement (here Ubuntu).
 There is two modes (choose randomly) which are the Fuild and the Full mode.
 Depending on the mode, the number of cars is in the parking evolves (more cars in the full mode than the Ffuid mode).